 Step 2: Summarize Your Event Planning Experience

 When creating an event planning proposal, it is critical to include a quick summary of yourself or your firm.
 It informs the client about who you are and how long you’ve been in business.
 If your client must obtain approval from their employer before hiring you, this is valuable information for the decision-maker to know.
 Include your capabilities, a brief description of your expertise as an event planner, and examples of previous client work on which you excelled.
-If you lack event planning expertise, you can include any internships, volunteer contracts, coordination, or project management experience in another sector.
+If you lack event planning expertise, you can include any internships, volunteer contracts, coordination, or project management plans experience in another sector.
 We have seen many event planners with less experience get large clients with an incredible client proposal, so do not be intimidated by a lack of professional expertise.
 Ensure to include any other relevant experience or training if you do not have any hands-on experience.

 Step 3: Provided Services